-This session learns from the ‘Champions’ of the commitment, and examines ways in which new practices and technologies, can eliminate waste at all stages of the food system.
+This session learns from the ‘Champions’ of the commitment, and examines ways in which new practices, and new technologies are being adopted to eliminate waste at all stages of the food system.

 The Philosophy of Food: we are what we eat, farm and kill

 The philosophy of food reflects on the ethical, political, social, artistic, identity-defining aspects of food.
-It comes from the need to challenge our diets and eating habits and the food system which supports them, so as to understand who we are in a deeper, more authentic way.
+It comes from the need to challenge our diets and eating habits and the food system which supports them.

 This session explores why our relationship with food is such a complex subject, but how we can’t overhaul the food system without challenging ourselves first.